aortem/dartstream/README.md

 ## Licensing

-All Aortem Firebase Dart SDK packages are licensed under BSD-3, except for the *services packages*, which uses the ELv2 license, and the *Aortem Firebase Dart SDK SDK packages*, which are licensed from third party software Aortem Inc. In short, this means that you can, without limitation, use any of the client packages in your app as long as you do not offer the SDK's or services as a cloud service to 3rd parties (this is typically only relevant for cloud service providers).
+All Aortem Firebase Dart SDK packages are licensed under BSD-3, except for the *services packages*, which uses the ELv2 license, which are licensed from third party software Aortem Inc. In short, this means that you can, without limitation, use any of the client packages in your app as long as you do not offer the SDK's or services as a cloud service to 3rd parties (this is typically only relevant for cloud service providers).
 See the [LICENSE](LICENSE.md) file for more details.

 ## Enhance with Aortem Firebase Dart SDK"